Intermodalics/pickit-docs/docs/robot-integrations/abb/abb_pickit_interface.rst

 Pickit communication functions
 ------------------------------

-Below you find an overview of the functions defined by Pickit that are responsible for communicating with a Pickit system.
+Below you find an overview of the functions for communicating with Pickit.
 For more details on these functions, refer to :ref:`robot-independent-interface`.

 +----------------------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+-----------------------+-----------------------------------------------------------------+